Published on December 23rd, 2014 | by Ruben6

 Of course Bodegas Toro Albalá have plenty of really old wines in their portfolio, including an even older 1910 vintage and upcoming 1929 and 1955 vintages, but this Don P.X.
 Convento 1946 vintage was one of the first three sherries ever to receive 100 points in Robert Parker’s Wine Advocate.

 It’s a sweet wine, made from grapes that are dried in the sun (a process called soleo) before being pressed.
 That way, the must will only partially ferment and high levels of sugar will remain in the wine.
 It is then rectified with grape alcohol, it rests for around a year in inox tanks before being decanted and poured into barrels for maturation.

 A few notes regarding the label (thanks to Toro Albalá’s Antonio Sorgato for his kind explanation).
 First of all, it says 825 bottles are produced.
 This is only partially true: the wine is released to the market in different batches (indicated on the label as 46.1, 46.2 etc.) with 825 bottles each.
 As far as I can tell, at least 13 batches have been bottled so far (+ magnum bottles in separate batches).

-While these batches are spread over the years, the wine was taken out of the casks entirely in 2011.
+While these batches are spread over the years, the wine was taken out of the casks entirely in 2011, according to the bodega.
 It is kept in inox tanks and conserved with nitrogen until it is bottled.
 At this moment, there’s still +/- 8 barrels left in the deposit, but I’m not sure how many bottles this would represent.

 By the way, Toro Albalá recently announced it will include an NFC tag inside the labels of their oldest vintage wines, starting March 2015.
 Buyers will be able to certify each bottle and make sure it wasn’t falsified (which apparently is becoming a threath for wines in this category).
 The bodegas are working with Selinko to make this happen.